remoteoss/snowflake-utils/README.md

 ### Connection settings

-In order to use this package, you can use environment variables to pass the configuraiton to be used by Snowflake.
+In order to use this package, you can use environment variables to pass the configuration to be used by Snowflake.
-These environment variables will be automatically be picked up by the SnowflakeSettings class.
+These environment variables will be automatically picked up by the SnowflakeSettings class.

 | Variable | Description |
 | -------- | ----------- |